Commission on Rehabilitation Counselor Certification

 The Commission on Rehabilitation Counselor Certification is a national certifying organization for professional rehabilitation counselors.
-Based in Schaumburg, IL, it is an independent, not-for-profit organization whose purpose is to establish, maintain, and monitor a national certification program for Certified Rehabilitation Counselors, including maintaining a register of all certified counselors and providing certification status for the public.
+Based in Schaumburg, Illinois, it is an independent, not-for-profit organization whose purpose is to establish, maintain, and monitor a national certification program for Certified Rehabilitation Counselors, including maintaining a register of all certified counselors and providing certification status for the public.
 The commission also maintains and updates a Code of Professional Ethics for Rehabilitation Counselors under which all certified rehabilitation counselors must practice.
 The certification program is accredited by the National Commission for Certifying Agencies, the accrediting organization of the Institute for Credentialing Excellence.

 The commission has over 15,000 certified rehabilitation counselors.
 While the majority practice in the United States, some also practice in other countries worldwide.

 History

 The road to the creation of the CRCC officially began in 1963 when the Professional Standards Committee of the National Rehabilitation Counseling Association (NRCA) proposed a professional certification for rehabilitation counselors and an associated governing body.
 No substantive movement would occur until 1969, when the Professional Relations Committee of the American Rehabilitation Counseling Association (ARCA) and the External Relations Committee of the NRCA held a joint meeting to discuss certification.
 Together, these bodies penned a proposal to form a joint committee with membership from the two groups to conduct a role and function analysis of rehabilitation counseling based on the work being performed in the field.
 A committee of 12 individuals subsequently met in April 1971 and developed the proposal to determine the professional standards required for potential certification both in terms of educational requirements and work experience, and to establish an independent credentialing body.

 Subsequently, in 1973, ARCA/NRCA created the Joint Committee on Rehabilitation Counselor Certification.
 It was incorporated in January 1974 and renamed the Commission on Rehabilitation Counselor Certification.
 For its first three decades, the governing body of the commission included representatives appointed by other rehabilitation counseling organizations.
-Since the early 21st century, the Commission is governed by an independently elected Board of Directors.
+Since the early 21st century, the commission is governed by an independently elected Board of Directors.

 The commission continues to work with the two counseling associations and others to further the profession of rehabilitation counseling.
 In addition, the organizations also pursue different goals: the American Rehabilitation Counseling Association and the National Rehabilitation Counseling Association concentrate on membership association activities such as conferences, professional development, and publications, while the Commission on Rehabilitation Counselor Certification concentrates on promoting quality rehabilitation counseling services for individuals with disabilities through certification.